-Starts on February 6 – March 19, 2017 and runs for 6 weeks.
+Starts date TBD and runs for 6 weeks.
 This course emphasizes the importance of accessible literacy for children who are blind, visually impaired or deafblind.
 Participants will become familiar with different strategies and tools that can be used to create and modify literacy materials for early readers that will support a love for literacy.
 Participants will also create accessible books for their student/child as part of their assignments.

 This course is designed for anyone who works with a child who is blind, visually impaired or deafblind including (but not limited to) TVI's, Classroom teachers, speech therapist, interveners and family members.

 Required Texts may be purchased through AFB Press using the links below.

 Braille Literacy: A Functional Approach.
 Diane P. Wormsley.
 AFB Press. pps.
 17–25.